Louis B. Mayer, King of Hollywood: Film summary

 Few Jewish immigrants have wielded the cultural power of Louis B. Mayer, head of America's largest cinematic factory before the days of television.
 "I have abundant reason to cherish the blessings of our democracy and to resist with all my strength any effort to undermine it," Mayer said, as part of his testimony before the House Committee on Un-American Activities.
-This was one of the few existing recordings of Mayer's own voice.
+This was one of the few existing recordings of Mayer's voice.

 Mayer rarely emerged from behind the carefully constructed wall of his studio.
 That studio defined what many consider to be Hollywood’s "Golden Age".
 While he is often remembered as the all-powerful sculptor of silver screen glitz and glamour, this film shows Mayer in a far more personal, and often unflattering, light.

 Through numerous photos and interviews with family and colleagues, we see the idiosyncrasies and insecurities of a very successful individual whose traditional family values drove the star system of Hollywood studios.

 Born in Russia, but raised within the Jewish immigrant enclave of Saint John, New Brunswick, in Canada, Mayer grew up believing that the father figure was the indisputable head of any family.
-Later, as general manager of MGM, he often played this patriarchal role to the hilt in order to control the lives and careers of stars like Clark Gable, Joan Crawford, Spencer Tracy and Judy Garland.
+Later, as general manager of MGM, he often played this patriarchal role to the hilt in order to control the lives and careers of stars like Clark Gable, Joan Crawford, Spencer Tracy, and Judy Garland.
 Mayer’s protective watch included building influence among political, religious, and military figures, while also getting police and newspapers to turn a blind eye to any scandals.